Children with mental health issues treated in adult units in Somerset

 Since it shut, 14 patients under 18 years old have been placed in adult inpatient wards.

-NHS England said Wessex House was temporarily closed because of staff shortages and it was looking at how to get the unit reopened.'Not appropriate'
+NHS England said Wessex House was temporarily closed because of staff shortages and it was looking at how to get the unit reopened.

 In a statement, NHS England added: "Every effort is made to place a patient in a specialised service as close to home as possible - but in urgent cases and when this is not possible, the nearest available bed, specific to the needs of the individual, is accessed."